-The "2017 Qualified Allocation Plan (QAP)" requires that all projects funded under the Plan meet all federal, state and local accessibility standards, as well as all DCA accessibility requirements.
-Because accessibility requirements may differ depending on the funding sources of a particular project, as well as the type of construction contemplated for a project, identifying the correct standards may require a determination of the most restrictive requirements (see Appendix A "Summary of Accessibility Laws and Standards" chart).
+The 2024-2025 Qualified Allocation Plan (QAP) requires that all projects funded under the Plan meet all federal, state, and local accessibility standards and all DCA accessibility requirements.
+Because accessibility requirements may differ depending on the funding sources of a particular project and the type of construction contemplated for a project, identifying the correct standards may require determining the most restrictive requirements (see Appendix A. Summary of Accessibility Laws and Standards chart).

-Failure to comply with applicable accessibility, adaptive design and construction requirements of these laws may result in loss of "tax credits" and/or the loss of "HUD program loan funds".
+Failure to comply with applicable accessibility, adaptive design, and construction requirements of these laws may result in loss of tax credits and/or the loss of HUD program loan funds.
 The Applicant should consult an attorney and/or design professional to ensure that the rehabilitation and/or construction of the multi-family development complies with the accessible and adaptive design and construction requirements of each applicable law.
 These additional accessibility modifications will be incorporated in the Declaration of Land Use Restrictive Covenants (LURC) for Low-Income Housing Tax Credits for the project.

-DCA's acceptance of the "project plans" should not be construed as conclusive that the project is in compliance with local, state and federal accessibility laws; and DCA QAP Accessibility Requirements.
-Each Project Owner is required to contract with a third party "qualified accessibility consultant" to make that determination.
+DCA's acceptance of the project plans should not be construed as conclusive that the project is in compliance with local, state, and federal accessibility laws; and DCA QAP Accessibility Requirements.
+Each Project Owner is required to contract with a third party Qualified Accessibility Consultant to make that determination.

-The following "Accessibility Manual" provides an overview of the primary accessibility laws and requirements that are applicable to projects funded under the Plan, as well as a summary of the QAP Threshold Criteria for accessibility design and construction standards for properties funded with HOME and / or Low Income Housing Tax Credits.
+The following Accessibility Manual provides an overview of the primary accessibility laws and requirements that are applicable to projects funded under the Plan, as well as a summary of the QAP Threshold and Scoring Criteria for accessibility design and construction standards for properties funded with HOME, NHTF, CDBG-DR, TCAP and / or Low-Income Housing Tax Credits.

-II.
 DCA Accessibility Policy

-DCA requires that all projects which receive funding under the 2017 Qualified Allocation Plan (QAP) be designed and constructed in a manner so that the "units, common areas, facilities and services" are readily accessible to and usable by disabled persons.
-All projects that receive allocations of funding under the Plan must comply with DCA QAP accessibility requirements and all applicable Federal and State accessibility laws including but not limited to the laws set forth in the 2017 Accessibility Manual.
+DCA requires that all projects which receive funding under the 2024-2025 Qualified Allocation Plan (QAP) be designed and constructed in a manner so that the units, common areas, facilities and services are readily accessible to and usable by disabled persons.
+All projects that receive allocations of funding under the Plan must comply with DCA QAP accessibility requirements and all applicable Federal and State accessibility laws including but not limited to the laws set forth in this Manual: